lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 # Ultimate Swift Code Style Guidelines

-The main purpose of these guidelines is to determine specific rules following which may make an engineers's code having a unified style – which improves readability and maintainability, hence less fallibility.
+The main purpose of these guidelines is to determine specific rules, following which may make an engineers's code have a unified style – which improves readability and maintainability, hence less fallibility.
 Most of the other existing similar guidelines don't provide exhaustive requirements on any code style aspect, or aren't sufficiently accurate, or have their own purposes which don't correlate with the general software development.
 This document is a try to create one that does.

 An engineer is free to use these guidelines, changing any rules according to their wish.
-However, if any rule is broken it must be broken the same way across the whole project.
-I.e. any broken rule shall be replaced by another, instead of carelessly neglecting it.
+However, if any rule is broken, it must be "broken" the same way across the whole project.
+I.e., any broken rule shall be replaced by another.

 One handy way to base own guidelines on these ones is to fork the repository and change any rule.
 However, if an engineer feels that something is completely wrong and should be fixed, they are free to fork and create a pull-request for initiating a discussion.